 The Basics of Approval Processes

-Approval Processes, Defined
+Approval Process Workflows, Defined

 Simply put, an approval process can be anything that an organization utilizes to approve documents for everyday business activities like travel requests and purchase orders.
 It can also apply to new processes or systems that a company might want to implement.
 The better the approval process, the greater the odds that operations keep running smoothly.